Stash review 2023

 - Stash+ – The premium tier comes with all the benefits of Stash Growth and adds custodial accounts for children, Stock-Back Card bonuses, improved research and $10,000 in life insurance.

 At the Growth tier, you have access to the managed portfolio, what Stash calls Smart Portfolios.
-This service selects one of three preset portfolios ranging from conservative, moderate to aggressive (more below).
+This service selects one of three preset portfolios: conservative, moderate and aggressive (more below).

 The upper-service tier includes custodial accounts for children, a feature that is unusual in the robo space.
 Stash also doubles down on the Stock-Back card with higher bonuses.